dwi-handoyo/basic-javascript/README.md

 # basic-javascript
-Compilation of simple JS code
+Compilation of simple JS codes to solve JS Hero tests.

 1. A function shortcut that takes two strings and returns the initial letters of the strings